 1 Tablespoon salt (I use ¾’s because of the garlic salt on the chicken)

 3-5 Cups egg noodles (If you haven’t tried an Amish style homemade noodle, you should!)

 Place the chicken thighs on a lightly greased jelly roll pan (or line with parchment) and bake in a 375˚ oven.
 Bake 50 minutes if frozen or 20-25 minutes if thawed.
 Remove from oven.
 Flip and bake 10 minutes more.
 After it’s cooled, cut the chicken into bite-sized pieces.
 Pour the chicken drippings into the chicken pot.

 While the chicken thighs are baking, throw the rest of the ingredients except the egg noodles in the stockpot and bring to a boil.
 Reduce heat and cook vegetables uncovered 10 minutes until tender.
 Remove the pot from the stove and throw in the cut chicken, drippings and noodles into the pot.
 Cover and let sit for 10 minutes to blend the flavors.

 This recipe makes 6 QUARTS (refer to photo) of chicken noodle soup!
 I recommend you freeze part of it, share some with a neighbor you love or make it on a cold day when everyone in your house just needs a large bowl of LOVE!

-You will notice that cute waffle-weave dishcloth!
+You will notice my cute waffle-weave dishcloth!
 You can use new ones for napkins.
-When they get “not-so-cute”, use them as dish cloths!
+When they get “not-so-cute”, use them as dish cloths.
+Double duty!